kmlawson/china-revolutions-mo3337/99bibliography.md

 - Johnson, Chalmers. *Peasant Nationalism and Communist Power: The Emergence of Revolutionary China, 1937-1945*.
 1st ed.
 1962.
 - Johnson, Tina Phillips. *Childbirth in Republican China: Delivering Modernity*.
 2011.
 - Jones, Andrew F. *Yellow Music: Media Culture and Colonial Modernity in the Chinese Jazz Age*.
 2001.
+- Jordan, Donald A. *The Northern Expedition: China’s National Revolution of 1926–1928*.
+2019.
 - Jowett, Philip. *China and Japan at War, 1937–1945: Rare Photographs from Wartime Archives*.
 2016.
 - Judge, Joan. *Republican Lens: Gender, Visuality, and Experience in the Early Chinese Periodical Press*.
 2015.
 - Kai-shek, Chiang. *Outline of the New Life Movement*.
 Translated by Madame Chiang Kai-shek. n.d.